 These seven strategies are the basis of monetizing intellectual property.
 They can be utilized in these forms, or modified and combined to better suit the IP your business holds.

 Turning IP into commercial products is the most basic monetization method.
-In industries such as pharmaceuticals, companies’ product pipelines are often defined purely by their patent portfolios.
-But there’s a science behind evaluating patents for commercialization that many companies overlook.
+In IP-focused industries such as pharmaceuticals, companies’ product pipelines are often defined purely by their patent portfolios.

-You can also turn the IP from others into commercial products by licensing third-party patents—effectively outsourcing part or all of your R&D efforts.
-Think of it as managing a fantasy football team, in which the goal is assembling a set of disparate assets into a winning team – one that can help you gain new market share.
+It is also possible to turn others’ IP into commercial products by licensing third-party patents—effectively outsourcing part or all of your R&D efforts.
+Think of it as managing a fantasy football team, in which the goal is assembling a set of disparate assets into a winning team (that can help you gain new market share).

 Potential licensors may offer complementary technology within your existing space.
 Another option is what one of our clients calls a “lift and shift” approach: identifying patents that serve a completely different industry but can be applied to similar needs in your market.

-We’re seeing a budding cottage industry of startups taking this approach to commercialize technology and research coming out of universities, providing capital and management resources to bring new concepts to market.
+We’re seeing startups take this approach, commercializing university technology and research by providing capital and management resources to bring new concepts to market.

-Companies also can derive onetime revenue gains from selling patents or entire portfolios outright.
-Selling patents through an auction or direct sale can provide companies with a much-needed cash infusion – consider AOL’s $1.1 billion sale of more than 800 patents to Microsoft in 2012 – or provide a financial return on underused or non-strategic assets.
+Companies also can derive one-time revenue gains from selling patents or entire portfolios outright.
+Selling patents through an auction or direct sale can provide companies with a much-needed cash infusion or provide a financial return on underused or non-strategic assets.